 The Library no longer maintains any citators in print (i.e., no Shepard’s in print).

 Library catalog.
-Several dedicated terminals allow patrons to search our online catalog to find books and journals in the library.
+Several dedicated terminals on the first, second, and third floors allow patrons to search our online catalog to find books and journals in the library.

 Library databases.
-The library subscribes to many legal databases and provides access on several dedicated terminals.
-The databases include, but are not limited to, Bloomberg BNA, Bloomberg Law, HeinOnline, Index to Legal Periodicals and Books, and Proquest Congressional.
+The library subscribes to many legal databases and provides access on dedicated terminals.
+The databases include, but are not limited to, Bloomberg BNA, Bloomberg Law, HeinOnline, Index to Legal Periodicals and Books, and ProQuest Congressional.

 Legal Research in a Nutshell, RESERVE KF240 .C54 2013, older 3rd floor KF240 .C54 2010.